JDoYo/saveyourself/<SaveYourself>_SDD.md

 Since the game will be programmed in the Unity environment, much of the technical system architecture is handled internally within this environment itself.

+4.2 Design

+The design will be loosely object oriented, but as mentioned earlier, integration betwen all objects is handled within Unity.

+4.3 Database and Objects

+These are all naturally integrated parts of the Unity environment and we will be using that which is already in place.

 # 5. Application Views